aselunar/Scraper-Take-Home/README.md

-# JavaScript Boilerplate
+# Incomplete Insurance Scraper Takehome

 Incomplete.
 Only scraping tables.

 ## How to use
 run 'npm i' and then 'npm run build'<br>
-To start the app run npm run watch.
+To start the app run 'npm run watch'.
 Then make a post request to <br>
 localhost:3535/scrape<br>

 // Example input<br>